+7. Able to self-appraise, learn and adapt.

-Demonstrates ability to apply knowledge and adapt to new clinical situations.
-Demonstrates ability to adapt and work effectively with different teams, departments, professional groups and external agencies.
-GPCs Domain 1: Professional values and behaviours Domain 3: Professional knowledge Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement Evidence Workplace Based Assessments to inform decision
+Descriptors Able to apply reflective learning strategies to aid learning and improve performance Demonstrates ability to apply knowledge and adapt to new clinical situations Demonstrates ability to adapt and work effectively with different teams, departments, professional groups and external agencies

+GPCs Domain 1: Professional knowledge

+Domain 3: Professional values and behaviours Domain 5: Capabilities in leadership and teamworking Domain 6: Capabilities in patient safety and quality improvement Evidence to inform decision Workplace-based assessments

-Specialty capabilities in practice
+7.1.2 Specialty capabilities in practice

-The four specialty CiPs describe the tasks or activities which are essential to the practice of the Cellular Pathology specialties.
-These CiPs have been mapped to the nine GPC domains to reflect the professional generic capabilities required to undertake these tasks
+The four specialty CiPs describe the tasks or activities which are essential to the practice of the cellular pathology specialties.
+These CiPs have been mapped to the nine GPC domains to reflect the generic professional capabilities required to undertake these tasks.